thanasiskantas/IHM_Robotics_Consultancy_Project/README.md

 2. The second approach used HSV colour space thresholding.
 This technique allows object identification without changing the object's characteristics.
 However, the HSV threshold values must be calibrated to accommodate different lighting conditions.

+3. The final design is based on HSV colour space thresholding.
+This approach fits the goal we set in the project and it is more generalisable.
 #### Detailed Implementation

 ##### Image processing